alvaroaoz94/QAChanllengeEcoPortal/3-automation/README.md

 ## Setup

 1. **Clone the repository:**
-Get the clone repository of the fallowing link and clone in your code editor of your choice
+Get the clone repository of the following link and clone in your code editor of your choice
    ```
    git clone https://github.com/alvaroaoz94/QAChanllengeEcoPortal